Zemacies excelsa

 Zemacies excelsa is a species of sea snail, a marine gastropod mollusk in the family Borsoniidae.

 Description

 The shell grows to a length of 55 mm.
 Individuals can grow to 58.2mm and can have a wet body mass of 24.5g.
 Dead Zemacies excelsa form shallow marine sediments.
+Unlike most of its close relatives in the Conoidea superfamily, Z. excelsa lacks a radula and venom apparatus.

+Zemacies excelsa has a dextrally coiled body symmetry.

 Distribution

 This species occurs in the Pacific Ocean off New Caledonia and New Zealand.
+Most are found approximately 200-300 meters deep in the ocean, with some down to 600-700 meters deep.